Brecert/language-concepts/languages/self_extending.md

 The methods, .name, .bar, are not defined
 The argument, src is not defined.

-So how would this work?
+So how would this all work?
-I'll get to this in a moment

 The idea of the language is that the Language Syntax adapts to you.
 You do not adapt to the language.